-In a normal heart, blood that needs oxygen enters the right atrium and right ventricle of the heart through the vena cavas.
-From there, it travels to the lungs via the pulmonary artery to pick up oxygen.
-Blood that has picked up oxygen from the lungs comes into the left atrium.
-From there, it goes into the left ventricle.
-The left ventricle pumps this oxygenated blood through the aorta to the rest of the body.
+In a normal heart, the right atrium receives blood that needs oxygen from large veins called vena cava.
+The blood enters the right ventricle, which pumps blood to the lungs via the pulmonary arteries to pick up oxygen.
+The blood returns to the heart at the left atrium, where it’s collected and passed into the left ventricle.
+The left ventricle then pumps this oxygenated blood through a large artery called the aorta to the rest of the body.

 What causes double inlet left ventricle?

 The cause of double inlet left ventricle is unknown, but the defect likely occurs early during pregnancy while your baby’s heart is developing.

 Many babies with double inlet left ventricle have other abnormalities in their heart or their main arteries.
 These abnormalities can block blood flow to their lungs.
 These may include:

 - Aortic coarctation: The narrowing of your baby’s aorta.